seapagan/fastapi-template/docs/usage/configuration/dot-env.md

 ## Configure the database Settings

-Edit the below part of the `.env` file to confugure your database.
+Edit the below part of the `.env` file to configure your database.
 If this is incorrect, the API will clear all routes and only display an error.

 ```ini